Current Affairs-Topics

 According to the Centre for Research on Energy and Clean Air (CREA) and UK-based Carbon Brief, India’s CO₂ emissions dropped by 1% between January and June 2025, compared to the same period in 2024.

-This marks an important turning point in India’s carbon footprint and reflects the country’s accelerating clean energy transition.
+This marks a significant turning point in India’s carbon footprint, reflecting the country’s accelerating transition to clean energy.

 Why Did India’s CO₂ Emissions Fall?